EarlyHints/earlyhints.github.io/htb/index.md

 # Hack The Box & CPTS Notes

-# About This Page
+# Welcome to My HTB & CPTS Journey!

-I use Hack The Box daily to sharpen my penetration skills by solving a variety of boxes.
-Each box I complete helps me refine my enumeration, exploitation, privilege escalation, and post-exploitation techniques.
+I’m always tackling new challenges on Hack The Box to level up my skills in penetration testing.
+Each box helps me get better at skills suck as enumeration, exploitation, and privilege escalation.

-Alongside HTB, I’m actively preparing for the CPTS certification, compiling detailed notes on key concepts like network security, exploit development, privilege escalation, and web application security.
+I’m also prepping for the CPTS certification, diving into network security, exploit dev, and more.
+This page is where I track my progress and share what I’ve learned along the way.

 # CPTS